vanderb/vue-badger-accordion/README.md

 </badger-accordion>
 ```

-Note: You can replace <template> with all regular html-tags, just remember to add the slot-parameter.
+Note: You can replace the template-tag with all regular html-tags, just remember to add the slot-parameter.

 ## Options